 The most impressive thing about the S500C 2016 is that it is made with 7050 aircraft alloy.
 The same aircraft-grade aluminum that allows planes to fly through the air is running the length of this bat.
 That gives it an unmatched lightness to give you plenty of speed and power.
 Its balanced design also offers a large sweet spot to increase the hitting area on the bat.

 Combined with the light swing that comes with using aircraft aluminum, this bat is sure to enhance your rate of hits even against fast pitches.
 The bat's construction maximizes energy transfer so that the energy stays in the barrel and doesn't travel down to your hands, making it feel more comfortable to use than others on the marker.
 The handle is wrapped in an All Sports grip to give you an added comfort.
-This is without a doubt one of the best youth bats available on the market.
+This is without a doubt one of the best bats available on the market for young baseball players.

 #03 DeMarini 2015 CF7 Youth